Mechanical Puzzle Basics

-Unlike word or jigsaw puzzles, mechanical puzzles are hand-held objects that must be manipulated to achieve a specific goal.
-Mechanical puzzles are presented as a set of physically interlinked pieces.
+Mechanical Puzzles are hand-held objects presented as a set of physically interlinked pieces.
+Solving them involves achieving a specific goal by manipulation of the parts.
 There are several categories of mechanical puzzles:

 Wooden mechanical puzzles can require special care and storage.
 For more information, please read Caring for Wood Puzzles.